ECGen/coNet/README.md

     conditional probabilities minus the observed joint probabilities (i.e. *P(A|B) - P(A,B)*).
-Therefore, if the conditional probability is less than the observed joint probability, the resulting "relative" value will be negative, while the oposite results in a positive value for the network.
+Therefore, if the conditional probability is less than the observed joint probability, the resulting "relative" value will be negative, while the opposite results in a positive value for the network.
 The "raw", un-relativized, values can be returned via the *raw* argument.